damalialutfiani/Quizz-on-codecademy/Learn Python 3-Python Code Challenges II-Strings.md

         c.
 Loop through every letter in the string.
 If the current letter is equal to the input letter, increase our counter
         d.
 Return the counter after looping through the entire string.

+    >   Coding question

+    1. Write a function named count_char_x that takes a string named word and a single character named x as parameters.
+The function should return the number of times x appears in word.

+    >   Code    :